Emerald ash borer in Minnesota

 The emerald ash borer (EAB), Agrilus planipennis, is a very destructive insect pest of ash trees (Fraxinus spp.), the only known hosts of this borer in North America.
 This exotic borer is a native of Asia with its natural range including China, Japan, Mongolia, Korea, the Russian Far East and Taiwan.

 It was first discovered in North America in southeast Michigan in June, 2002, although it was likely introduced as much as 10 years earlier.
 It was first found in Minnesota in May 2009, in St. Paul.
-EAB has also been found in Ohio, Indiana, Maryland, Illinois, Pennsylvania, West Virginia, Wisconsin, Missouri, Virginia, New York, Kentucky, Iowa, Tennessee, Connecticut, Kansas, Massachusetts, and New Hampshire.
+EAB has also been found in many other U.S. states and are shown here.
 It has also been discovered in the Canadian provinces of Ontario and Quebec.

 Why is this insect important?

-This destructive beetle has killed tens of millions of ash trees where it has been discovered.
-There are nearly one billion ash trees in Minnesota, the largest concentrations of ash of any state in the country.
+This destructive beetle has killed hundreds of millions of ash trees where it has been discovered.
+There are nearly one billion ash trees in Minnesota, one of the largest concentrations of ash in the country.
 Not only are these trees abundant in our forests, but they are also an important component of our urban landscapes.
-Research has not found any resistance in our native ash.
-We could lose much of this resource.
+Research has found little to no resistance to EAB in our native ash, and we could lose much of this resource.
+EAB has also been found to attack white fringetree, although only a few are planted in Minnesota.

 Click image to expand